IbyCodes/AutomatedSchedulerBot-X-Twitter-Instagram/README.md

 # RandomQuotes-X/Twitter & Instagram Bot
-A social media bot on X/Twitter and Instagram that posts a random quote and image simultaneously on both platforms using two API's.
+A social media bot on X/Twitter and Instagram that posts a random quote and image simultaneously given a specified time on both platforms using two API's.

 API's used in this project: